Things to know about Black History Month

 WHY FEBRUARY?

 Woodson chose February for Negro History Week because it had the birthdays of President Abraham Lincoln and Frederick Douglass.
 Lincoln was born on Feb.
-12, and Douglass, a former slave, did not know his exact birthday but celebrated it on Feb.
+12, and Douglass, a former slave who did not know his exact birthday, celebrated his on Feb.
 14.

 Daryl Michael Scott, a Howard University history professor and former ASAAH president, said Woodson chose that week because black Americans were already celebrating Lincoln's and Douglass's birthdays.
 With the help of black newspapers, he promoted that week as a time to focus on African-American history as part of the celebrations that were already ongoing.